ircv3/ircv3-specifications/extensions/cap-notify-3.2.md

 extensions that became available on the server (in the case of `CAP NEW`) or a list of extensions that are no longer available (for `CAP DEL`).
 The capability list is space separated.
+If capability negotiation 3.2 was used, extensions listed MAY contain values.

 ## Examples